kubernetes-sigs/gateway-api/geps/gep-4661/index.md

   production-ready LoadBalancer defaults (e.g. `externalTrafficPolicy: Local`) without changing the behavior of existing Gateways
 * Define normative requirements per `AddressType` so implementations ship consistent, well-defined behavior for each service scope
-* Allow users to specify a `LoadBalancerClass` when provisioning a LoadBalancer-backed Gateway

 ### Non-Goals